rsbondi/clightning-mobile/README.md

 ## RPC access

-This client gives you full access to all the RPC calls from the `Debug` tab.
+This client gives you full access to all the RPC calls from the `RPC` tab.
 The plugin architecture of c-lightning allows for RPC passthrough, so in other words a plugin can add additional RPC commands.
 Since communication is through the `remoteRPC` plugin, which is just a proxy to the unix socket connection to c-lightning, any RPC command added via a plugin would also be available.

 The RPC screen internally calls the `help` RPC command to build a list of available commands which can be selected from a list making it a bit easier to use.